 We know that filing any kind of auto insurance claim can be stressful.
 Our unique claims services will simplify the process, getting you back on the road in no time.

-Please have your policy number ready.
+- File your claim — please have your policy number ready.
 You can file a claim online or by contacting us or your agent directly.

-After you report your car insurance claim, you’ll receive a claim number to help track its progress.
+- Assignment and tracking of the claim — after you report your car insurance claim, you’ll receive a claim number to help track its progress.
 We’ll also assign you a friendly representative to answer any questions you may have.

-If your vehicle has damage and the applicable coverage applies, we offer these convenient options to get you back on the road as soon as possible:
+- Damage evaluation — if your vehicle has damage and the applicable coverage applies, we offer these convenient options to get you back on the road as soon as possible:

-• Crashbusters® Mobile Claim Service: Have a representative meet you to appraise the damage at a time and place that’s convenient for you, often issuing you a check on the spot.
+- Crashbusters® Mobile Claim Service: have a representative meet you to appraise the damage at a time and place that’s convenient for you, often issuing you a check on the spot.

-• Door to Door Valet Claim Service®: Let us pick up your car and handle the repair process from start to finish.
+- Door to Door Valet Claim Service®: let us pick up your car and handle the repair process from start to finish.
 If you have rental coverage, we’ll even coordinate a rental car.

-Based on your situation, Plymouth Rock may pay your claim to the repair shop or we may reimburse you directly.
+- Receive your claim settlement — based on your situation, Plymouth Rock may pay your claim to the repair shop or we may reimburse you directly.
 Your claim payment will be based on the terms and coverage in your car insurance policy.

 Damage to a parked car is covered under collision insurance, so you will need to pay your deductible before your insurance will start paying.
-A deductible is your share of the cost for a claim.
-A deductible is not the same as your premium, which is what you pay to maintain your policy.

 For example, say your collision deductible is $500, and it would cost $700 to repair.
 In this case, you would pay $500 and your insurance will cover the remaining cost.